tldr-pages/tldr/pages/osx/auvaltool.md

 `auvaltool -a`

-- List all available AudioUnits of any type and their location:
+- List all [a]vailable AudioUnits of any type with their [l]ocation:

 `auvaltool -al`